specs-sh/expect/README.md

 expect { deployed --configs } toContain "$config"
 ```

-All applications and scripts are different.
+> ℹ️ All applications and scripts are different.
+>

-Please use this to implement your own domain-specific expectations for your tests.
+> Please use this to implement your own domain-specific expectations for your tests.

 ---